gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Controlling the Elaboration Order in Ada
 ========================================

-Ada provides several idioms and pragmas to aid the programmer with specifying the desired elaboration order and avoiding ABE problems altogether.
+Ada provides several idioms and pragmas to aid you in specifying your desired elaboration order and avoiding ABE problems.

 * *Packages without a body*

-  A library package which does not require a completing body does not suffer from ABE problems.
+  A library package that does not require a completing body does not suffer from ABE problems.

   .. code-block:: ada